brownh15/Pvulgaris-RNAseq/README.md

 # Pvulgaris-RNAseq
-Project understanding the impact of DNA methylation on seed coat microbiome in Phaseolus vulgaris under control, drought, and nutrient enrichment stresses.
+Project in collaboration with Niederhuth Lab and Shade Lab at Michigan State University.
+Purpose: understanding the impact of DNA methylation on seed coat microbiome in Phaseolus vulgaris under control, drought, and nutrient enrichment stresses.